mariofoglio/mariofoglio/README.md

 ### Hi, I'm Mario Foglio 👋

-I'm the founder of **[@sas-quantome](https://github.com/sas-quantome)**, where I help life scientists and entrepreneurs transform noisy data into clarity: building knowledge graphs and data products from complex datasets.
+I'm the founder of **[Quantome SAS](https://github.com/sas-quantome)**, where I help life scientists and entrepreneurs transform noisy data into clarity: building knowledge graphs and data products from complex datasets.

 ---